department-of-veterans-affairs/va.gov-team/products/office-administration/vba/sco-migration/Content/content-strategy.md

 **Potential Content**

-Based on our Discovery Research, additional content that may help SCOs better assist military-connected students include the following:
+Based on conversations with SCOs, additional content that may helpful includes the following:
 - List of approved non-profits who assist beneficiaries
 - Information on the following topics:
   - TA Top up